budapest

 hungarian cream pastry

-Ruszwurm on the Buda side is what Gerbeaud is for Pest.
-Still run by the well-known confectionery dynasty, the place has reserved its "fin de siècle" feel, finely adorned with red velvet curtains, marble tables, and beautiful Biedermeier furniture.
-The famous cream pastry and strudel (rétes) are always on demand here, to be washed down with coffee, hot chocolate or cocoa.
+Ruszwurm Confectionery on the Buda side is what Café Gerbeaud is for Pest.
+Still run by the well-known confectionery dynasty, the café has preserved its fin de siècle feel, finely adorned with red velvet curtains, marble tables, and beautiful Biedermeier furniture.
+The famous cream pastry and strudel (rétes) are always in demand here.

 Read More